 Buying a home is a big step and requires some work if you want to make sure you are getting the best house for your money.
 My husband and I spent almost 4 years planning and preparing ourselves to buy a new house.
 We followed all of the steps above and it made things much smoother.

-Each of the steps above were critical to the process both during and after our move.
+Each of the steps above was critical to the process both during and after our move.